kjuls/TS_ACADEMY_CAPSTONE-PROJECT-GROUP-12/README.md

 #### PROJECT OVERVIEW

 Financial fraud continues to be one of the most significant threats to digital banking systems.
 As the volume of electronic transactions grows, detecting fraudulent activity quickly and accurately has become essential for financial institutions.

 This project develops a machine learning–based fraud detection system that analyzes transaction behavior and identifies suspicious activity in real time.
 By leveraging historical transaction data and behavioral patterns, the model learns to distinguish between legitimate and fraudulent transactions.

 The project applies a complete end-to-end machine learning workflow, including data preprocessing, feature engineering, handling class imbalance, model training, and performance evaluation.

-Multiple machine learning algorithms were implemented and compared, including Logistic Regression, and Random Forest, to determine the most effective approach for fraud detection.
+Two machine learning Models were implemented and compared:
+- Logistic Regresiion
+- Random Forest Classifier

+To address the common challenge of imbalanced fraud datasets, undersampling techniques were applied to ensure the model could effectively learn fraud patterns.

 Key transaction features such as transaction amount, transaction frequency, account balance behavior, and recent transaction patterns were used to train the models.

 The results demonstrate how machine learning can significantly improve fraud detection capabilities by identifying high-risk transactions while minimizing false positives.

 This project highlights how data-driven models can support financial institutions in preventing fraud, protecting customers, and improving transaction security.